Inouye165/React-Photo-App/README.md

 - **Privileges column:** The app displays actual file system privileges (read/write/execute) for each photo as reported by the backend.
 - **Automatic DB migration:** The backend automatically upgrades the database schema (e.g., adds missing columns) on startup, with no data loss.
 - **Robust error handling:** All errors and upload messages are shown in a prominent toast at the top of the app.
+- **AI-powered captions and descriptions:** The backend uses OpenAI Vision to generate captions, descriptions, and keywords for each photo, including HEIC/HEIF files.
+- **HEIC/HEIF support:** Both thumbnails and AI processing support HEIC/HEIF files, with ImageMagick fallback if sharp/libvips lacks support.

 ## Usage (2025)